AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/portals/main.md

 ### Cancellations

-A special type of error is an underpriced transaction, in this context it means that a message is inserted on L1, but the attached fee is too low to be included in a rollup block.
+A special type of error is an underpriced transaction - it means that a message is inserted on L1, but the attached fee is too low to be included in a rollup block.

 For the case of token bridges, this could lead to funds being locked in the bridge forever, as funds are locked but the message never arrives on L2 to mint the tokens.
 To address this, the `Inbox` supports cancelling messages after a deadline.
 However, this must be called by the portal itself, as it will need to "undo" the state changes is made (for example by sending the tokens back to the user).